Pr\"ufer algebraic spaces: Preliminaries

 \subsubsection{Limits and pushouts}

-By {\em limits} (resp. {\em colimits}) we will mean projective (resp. injective) limits.
-We will say that a pushout (resp. a limit) {\em exists} in a category $\gtC$ if it is representable by an object $X$ of $\gtC$.
-In such case, we will freely say that $X$ is the pushout (resp. the limit) although, strictly speaking, it is only defined up to a unique isomorphism.
+We say that a pushout (resp. a limit, resp. a colimit, etc.) {\em exists} in a category $\gtC$ if it is representable by an object $X$ of $\gtC$.
+In such case, we will freely say that $X$ is the pushout (resp. the limit, the colimit, etc.) although, strictly speaking, it is defined only up to a unique isomorphism.